bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 This article discusses how to create and update a consignment.

 ## Overview
 A _consignment_ is a list of physical products that will travel together to the purchaser, and it specifies how those items can and will ship.
 It is an object that includes at least one product line item and one shipping address.
 A checkout containing one or more physical products will always have at least one consignment associated with it.
 An order that ships to multiple addresses will have at least one consignment per shipping address.
+It is also possible to create multiple consignments for the same address.

 The Storefront Checkout and Server-to-Server Checkout APIs provide methods for creating consignments, which are shipments waiting to happen.
 A newly created consignment returns a list of fulfillment options available based on the destination address.
 These APIs also provide methods for updating this consignment to change the destination, add or remove items, and select a fulfillment option.